zhill/enterprise-docs/content/docs/overview/windows/_index.md

 Once the feed service is configured to run the driver and fetch data from Microsoft, the policy engine must also be configured to pull that data from the feed service.

-Ensure that your policy engine is using the on-premisis feed service by checking the _url_ field in the _feeds_ configuration at the top level of the config.yaml on the policy engine(s).
+Ensure that your policy engine is using the on-premises feed service by checking the _url_ field in the _feeds_ configuration at the top level of the config.yaml on the policy engine(s).
-This is typically configured for you in a Helm chart deployment, but for quickstarts with Docker Compose you'll have to uncomment some lines to enable the feed service and configure the policy engine to use it.
+This is typically configured for you in a Helm chart deployment, but for quickstarts with Docker Compose, you'll have to uncomment some lines to enable the feed service and configure the policy engine to use it.
 See the [Quickstart]({{< ref "/docs/quickstart/enabling_windows" >}}) for details.

 ```